 Small Reference Pools: Often subverted.
 Usually, Russell Howard will bring up a speculative fiction fandom, only for everyone else to get in an opinion on it, showing they are at least slightly versed.
 (There are sometimes even groups of fans in the audience.)
 An excellent example was when he discussed being in line for the last Harry Potter novel; they asked if he dressed up as one of the characters.
 When he said he hadn't, they continued that he'd missed a great opportunity to show up as someone else: "I'm sorry!
 I am Darth Vader!
 I wear this to all these kinds of things!"
 Russell finished by noting he should have dressed as a Sith Lord, waited in line all night, and when he got to the counter said "The Da Vinci Code, please."

-Apparently he was made a deity after he died.
-Okay, two thousand years after he died, and this comes from The Other Wiki, but still, he is a god now.
+Apparently he was made a deity only two thousand years after he died, and this comes from The Other Wiki, but still, he is a god now.

 Spit Take: Dara mocks one when Frankie claims he lost weight on the Irish version of "I'm a Celebrity" set during the potato famine.

 [Headline News round: picture of Tony and Cherie Blair with the initials 'C.T.A.L.']
-Russell Howard: Is it "Cherie Tries Anal Lube"? [the panelists riff on 'anal lube' for about five minutes] Hugh Dennis [giving the correct answer]: Is it "Cherie: That's A Lie"?
+Russell: Is it "Cherie Tries Anal Lube"? [the panelists riff on 'anal lube' for about five minutes] Hugh [giving the correct answer]: Is it "Cherie: That's A Lie"?
 Dara [perfectly straight face]: The answer I was looking for was "Cherie: That's Anal Lube."